Polymarket question

 Fed Decision in June?

-The Federal Reserve's upcoming decision in June is complicated by persistent inflation and mixed economic indicators, raising questions about potential rate changes.
+The Federal Reserve's upcoming decision in June is influenced by rising oil prices and mixed economic signals, leading to uncertainty in market expectations.

 WHAT CHANGED